blue-build/images-website/README.md

 This page is [(currently a demo version of)](https://ublue-images-demo.netlify.app/) an image picker for images built by the ublue-os project, and possibly in the future a whole custom frontpage.

+## TODO

+- ~~Get images from an API~~ (discarded)
+- Mobile friendliness
+- Last step with further info
+- Create video of finished and showcase it on GH Discussions

 ## Contributing

 This section is about adding/editing images/features/desktops on the page.
 For development information, checkout the development section.